hashicorp/field-workshops-terraform/docs/slides/sentinel/index.md

 - From your local directory containing main.tf and backend.tf, run _terraform init_ to initialize your Terraform configuration.
 - Then run terraform plan.
-- The plan will run on the TFC server, but its results will be visible locally and in the TFC UI.
+- The plan will run on the HCP Terraform server, but its results will be visible locally and in the HCP Terraform UI.
-- To see the run in the TFC UI, copy the URL displayed near the top of the local version of the plan and navigate to it with a browser.
+- To see the run in the HCP Terraform UI, copy the URL displayed near the top of the local version of the plan and navigate to it with a browser.
 - To generate mocks against your plan, click the "Download Sentinel mocks" button.
 - After a minute, a tar.gz file will be downloaded with 7 mocks.
 - Extract the mock files from the tar.gz file.